 Creating a Degree Plan

-Creating a degree plan is helpful in gaining a better understanding of graduation
+Creating a degree plan is helpful in gaining a better understanding of your graduation

 requirements.
-It will allow you the opportunity to approach each registration season with a specific
+It will allow you to approach each registration season with a specific

 list of courses you will need to take.
-Keep in mind that degree plans
+Follow the steps below to compile your degree

 Students involved with CBU's Music program should use the (Music) Degree Course Planning Worksheet.